yoloman2/flappy/README.md

 # SkilStak Flappy Boilerplate

+First make your own flappy-ish game directory in your `<you>.github.io` repo.
+(If you know how to do it a more complicated way you can also create a separate repo with a default `gh-pages` branch.)

-Fork or just copy the `index.html` and `skilstak-flappy.js` into your own `gh-pages` repo or main `<you>.github.io/flappy` site.
-The easiest way to download these files is to just [download a zip of the whole game including the assets](https://github.com/skilstak/flappy/archive/gh-pages.zip) and then drag and drop the ones you want to reuse into your own
+Then download these files is to just [download a zip of the whole game including the assets](https://github.com/skilstak/flappy/archive/gh-pages.zip) and then drag and drop the ones you want to reuse into your own